Infographic resumes have become popular over the past few years.

 The reasoning behind making an infographic resume is to include imagery and graphics—elements that will make your resume stand out from the pile sitting on HR’s desk.

-There are a number of different graphical elements you can use to make your infographic resume not just attractive, but also to get information across succinctly.
+There are several different graphical elements you can use to make your infographic resume not just attractive, but also to get information across succinctly.

 You can also use charts, graphs, or Venn diagrams—these are a great way to show off your qualifications without having to write an entire paragraph about it.